edyp-lab/omXplore/README.md

 `omXplore` is a [Bioconductor
 package](http://bioconductor.org/packages/omXplore) that provides
 functions for the visualization and the statistical analysis of proteomics data.
-It can deal with several formats as Msnset (used in the `MSnbase` package), `QFeatures` (in the QFeatures package) and list of datasets.
+It can deal with common Bioconductor formats suwh as as Msnset, `QFeatures`, `MultiAssayExperiment`.

 It is also possible to write your own plot modules so as to embed it into the GUI of `omXplore`.

-> Evolving `DAPAR` package towards Shiny modules
+> Evolving the `DAPAR` package plots towards Shiny modules.

 ### Getting started

+See the
+[omXplore introduction](https://prostarproteomics.github.io/omXplore/articles/omXplore.html)
-The `VizData` and `VizList` classes are used to provide and manage a unique common structure dataset within the package.
-See the [omXplore introduction](https://prostarproteomics.github.io/omXplore/articles/omXplore.html) to get started with the visualisation of quantitative mass spectrometry data.
+to get started with the visualization of data.

-The integration of an external plot module is illustrated in the [Add module](https://prostarproteomics.github.io/omXplore/articles/addModule.html) vignette.

 ### License

-The `QFeatures` code is provided under a permissive [Artistic 2.0 license](https://opensource.org/licenses/Artistic-2.0).
+The `omXplore` code is provided under a permissive [Artistic 2.0 license](https://opensource.org/licenses/Artistic-2.0).
 The documentation, including the manual pages and the vignettes, are distributed under a [CC BY-SA